wlillisdev/hiking-hub/README.md

 # Design
  - Theme
    - The Theme of the website was to build a bright and engaging hiking blog that had an easy user interface and users could display there posts simply and elegantly.
-   - Fonts were imported from google fonts, Boogaloo was used for the logo and nav menu, Libre Franklin for hompage hero text, Montserrat for headings, and Roboto for body text.These were picked as they were crisp and complimented each other and the theme of the site.
+   - Fonts were imported from google fonts, Roboto & Lato were chosen.These were picked as they were bold and simple and easy to read and complimented each other and the theme of the site.

  - Data Model
    - Lucid Charts was used to design and visualise the  models used in this project.